 Make one person extremely happy first.
 Do not aim at making everybody (even mildly) happy.

 Of course, I’d love to see people excited about my software packages, but I prefer a small number of people (could even be only one person) feeling extremely excited over a large number of people only slightly nodding.
 A couple of recent examples:

 A while ago, Charles T. Gray discovered that

 xaringan::inf_mr()works on any Rmd documents (as I documented in the R Markdown book).
-And her excitement was still not over yesterday.
+And her excitement was still not over yesterday (which started in December 2017).
 I created the xaringan package in late 2016, but didn’t mention the secret of

 xaringan::inf_mr()in public until the August of 2017.
 I knew it was a cool feature, and I use it all the time.
 I just want users to discover it slowly by themselves.
 I always feel highly motivated by the occasional ecstasy from individual users like Charles.
 This has been a sustainable source of power for me.

 Yesterday, Zhian N. Kamvar discovered that the tinytex package can automatically install missing LaTeX packages when compiling LaTeX documents.
 Yeah, I feel all your pain with LaTeX.
 Sometimes people are just comfortably numb with the pain (why do you have to waste time in installing LaTeX packages when this could largely be automated?).
 I love seeing the pain going away, little by little, and from one user after another.